 The Center for Workforce Inclusion (CWI), formerly Senior Service America, Inc., is the National Grantee and utilizes subgrantees to implement SCSEP.
 The SCSEP mission is to assist unemployed low-income persons who are 55 years of age and older, who have poor employment prospects, by training them through community service assignments, and by assisting them in developing skills and experience to facilitate their transition to unsubsidized employment.
-SCSEP participants earn while they learn, gaining competitive job skills and refining existing skills through paid, part-time, onthe-job training assignments at 501c3 nonprofit organizations and government agencies.
+SCSEP participants earn while they learn, gaining competitive job skills and refining existing skills through subsidized, part-time, on-the-job training assignments.
 In Prince George's County, SCSEP is connected to, and collaborates with, WIOA partners which allows for open communication and collaboration on employment program modifications, system updates, referral processes, dissemination of information, and future planning.
-The Prince George's County Department of Family Services Services administers SCSEP services in Prince George's County.
+The Prince George's County Department of Family Services is the SCSEP subgrantee that administers SCSEP services in Prince George's County.